Skip to main content

 AutocompleteCompletion suggesterInstantSearch library

-Faceted filtering is mandatory.
-Buyers filter by category, price range, brand, rating, shipping speed, and seller location.
-Each facet is an aggregation query.
-With Elasticsearch, you run aggregations on indexed fields.
-With Algolia, you configure facets in the dashboard.
-Either way, your product index needs denormalized data — don't join tables at query time.
+Faceted filtering isn't optional.
+Buyers filter by category, price range, brand, rating, shipping speed, seller location.
+Every one of those facets is an aggregation query.
+In Elasticsearch you run aggregations on indexed fields.
+In Algolia you set the facets up in the dashboard.
+Either path, your product index has to be denormalized.
+Do not join tables at query time.
+That's where things slow to a crawl.

 {